rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export const LANDING = '/';
 export const HOME = '/home';
 export const ACCOUNT = '/account';
+export const ADMIN = '/admin';
 export const PASSWORD_FORGET = '/pw-forget';
 {{< /highlight >}}

 Each route represents a page in your application.
-For instance, the sign up page should be reachable in development mode via *http://localhost:3000/signup* and in production mode via *http://yourdomain/signup*.
-Let's walk through the routes step by step.
+For instance, the sign up page should be reachable in development mode via *http://localhost:3000/signup*, and in production mode via *http://yourdomain/signup*.

-First of all, you will have a **sign up page** and a **sign in page**.
-You can take any web application out there as the blueprint to structure these routes for an authentication mechanism.
-For instance, take the following scenario: A user visits your web application.
-The user is convinced by your service and finds the button in the navigation bar to sign in to your application.
+First, you will have a **sign up page** (register page) and a **sign in page** (login page).
+You can take any web application as the blueprint to structure these routes for well-rounded authentication.
+Take the following scenario: A user visits your web application, is convinced by your service, and finds the button in the top-level navigation bar to sign in to your application.
 But the user has no account yet, so a sign up button is presented as an alternative on the sign in page.

-{{% pin_it_image "react firebase sign in" "img/posts/complete-firebase-authentication-react-tutorial/sign.jpg" "is-src-set" %}}
+{{% pin_it_image "react firebase login" "img/posts/complete-firebase-authentication-react-tutorial/sign.jpg" "is-src-set" %}}

 Second, there will be a **landing page** and a **home page**.
-The landing page is your root route.
-That's the place where a user ends up when visiting your web application by default.
-The user doesn't need to be authenticated to visit this route.
-On the other hand, the home page is a so-called **protected route**.
-The user can only access it when being authenticated.
-You will implement the protection of the route by using authorization in this tutorial.
+The landing page is your default route (e.g. *http://yourdomain/*).
+That's the place where a user ends up when visiting your web application.
+The user doesn't need to be authenticated to go this route.
+On the other hand, the home page is a **protected route**, which users can only access if they have been authenticated.
+You will implement the protection of the route using authorization mechanisms for this application.

-Third, there will be a protected **account page** as well.
-On this page, a user can reset a password or change a password.
-It is secured by authorization as well, and thus only reachable for authenticated users.
+Third, next to the **home page**, there will be protected **account page** and **admin page** as well.
+On the account page, a user can reset or change a password.
+It is secured by authorization as well, so it is only reachable for authenticated users.
+On the admin page, a user authorized as admin will be able to delete users.
+The admin page is protected on a more fine-grained level, because it is only accessible for authenticated admin users.

 <div class="row">
   <div class="col-xs-8 col-centered">